COURSE PRICE: $30.00

 New York State law requires mandated reporters to report suspected child abuse or maltreatment in the following three situations:

-Barbara, a public health nurse, stops by her friend Janie’s house on the way to work to drop off some flowers.
-While she is there, Janie’s 5-year-old son Bobby runs into the kitchen and for no apparent reason shoves his 2-year-old sister, who falls and hits her head on the floor.
-The sister is not injured, but Janie rages at Bobby, picks him up, and throws him across the kitchen, where he slides into a cabinet, hitting the back of his head very hard.
-Bobby has been diagnosed as autistic, and it is obvious that Janie is not coping well with his behavior.
+Sharon, a sixth grade math teacher, stops by her friend Janie’s house for coffee on the way to work.
+While she is there, Janie’s 5-year-old son, Bobby, who has been diagnosed with autism, runs into the kitchen and for no apparent reason shoves his 2-year-old sister, who falls to the floor.
+The sister is not injured, but Janie rages at Bobby, picks him up, and throws him across the kitchen, where he slides into a cabinet, hitting the back of his head.

-Barbara takes off her coat and examines Bobby to be sure he is okay.
-While she is not mandated to report a suspicion of child abuse since she is not currently acting in her professional capacity, Barbara recognizes the importance of taking action for the safety of her friend’s young son.
-Barbara sits down with Bobby on her lap to talk to Janie.
+Sharon first sits down with Bobby on her lap to talk to Janie.
 She empathizes with her friend and expresses her concern for the family.
-She acknowledges how frightening and stressful it must be for Janie to have a child with a serious condition, and asks Janie if she could refer Bobby to a program for autistic children that is provided by the school district.
-Janie tearfully agrees, and Barbara makes a few calls before leaving to obtain phone numbers that she can provide to Janie.
+She acknowledges how frightening and stressful it must be for Janie to have a child with a serious condition and asks Janie if she could refer Bobby to a program for autistic children that is provided by the school district.
+Janie tearfully agrees, and Sharon makes a few calls to the school district to gather information about the program.

 Certainty is not required.
-The reporter need not be certain that the injury or condition was caused by neglect or by non-accidental means.
-The reporter should only be able to entertain the possibility that it could have been neglect or non-accidental in order to possess the necessary “reasonable cause.”
+The reporter need not be certain that the injury or condition was caused by neglect or by nonaccidental means.
+The reporter need only be able to entertain the possibility that it could have been neglect or nonaccidental in order to possess the necessary “reasonable cause.”
 It is enough for the mandated reporter to distrust or doubt what is personally observed or told about the injury or condition.

 At the time of an oral telephone report, the Child Protective Services (CPS) specialist will request the following information: